microsoft/BotBuilder-Samples/experimental/common-expression-language/README.md

 |\	        |Escape character for templates, expressions.                                               |N/A                                |

 ## Variables
-Variables are always referenced by their name.
-E.g. @{myVariable}
+Variables are always referenced by their name in the format `@{myVariable}`.
-Variables can be complex objects.
-In which case they are referenced either using the property selector operator e.g. myParent.myVariable or using the item index selection operator.
-E.g. myParent.myList[0]. or using the [parameters](TODO) function.
+Variables can be referenced either using the property selector operator in the form of `myParent.myVariable`, using the item index selection operator like in `myParent.myList[0]`, or using the [parameters](TODO) function.

 There are two special variables, `[]` and  `{}`.
-`[]` represents an empty list, `{}` represents a empty object.
+`[]` represents an empty list and `{}` represents a empty object.

 ## Explicit values
-Explicit values are enclosed in single quotes 'myExplicitValut' or double quotes - "myExplicitValue".
+Explicit values are enclosed in single quotes 'myExplicitValue' or double quotes - "myExplicitValue".

-## Pre-built functions
+## Additional resources
-See [Here](./prebuilt-functions.md) for a complete list of prebuilt functions supported by the common expression language library.
+- Packages for C# are available under the [BotBuilder MyGet feed][15].

-## Packages
+- [API reference](./api-reference.md) for Common Expression Language
-Packages for C# are available under the [BotBuilder MyGet feed][15]
+- [Pre-built functions](./prebuilt-functions.md) supported by the Common Expression Language library

 ## Change Log
 ### 4.6 PREVIEW